lukasschirren/lukasschirren/README.md

 My research interests span system modelling, optimisation, and operations research with a strong focus on real-world energy challenges.
 I plan to leverage advanced machine learning techniques to enhance energy system modelling, particularly in the context of uncertainty and risk, for example resilient infrastructure and capacity planning.

-My current projects cover industrial decarbonisation (green hydrogen/ammonia), hydropower-based green hydrogen production in Laos and Nepal.
+My current projects cover industrial decarbonisation (green hydrogen/ammonia), hydropower-based green hydrogen production in _Lao PDR_ and _Nepal_.

 ## Research Interests